WillemJiang/acmeair/README.md

 * Instructions for build the code base

+  You can build the code by using maven from the root without running the test

+      mvn clean install -Dtest=false -DfailIfNoTests=false

-  You can build the code by using mvn command from the root without using docker
+  You can build the code by using maven from the root without using docker

       mvn clean install